LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_multiply.rst

 We show the most basic RAJA view usage here -- to simplify multi-dimensional array indexing.
 RAJA views can be used to abstract a variety of different data layouts and access patterns, including stride permutations, offsets, etc.
-For more information about RAJA views, see :ref:`view-label`.
+For more information about RAJA views, see :ref:`feat-view-label`.

 We also use the following ``RAJA::RangeSegment`` objects to define the matrix row and column and dot product iteration spaces: